 The 82nd Avenue corridor is a major route for the region connecting key destinations and communities in Clackamas County and Portland, Oregon and supporting the movement of people and goods in a diverse and growing area.
 The corridor serves many people who are part of BIPOC, limited English proficiency, and low-income communities, zero car households, or living with a disability.
 82nd Avenue was once the primary north-south highway for the area before Interstate 205 was opened in 1983.
 Since then, the primary function of 82nd Avenue as a regional throughway has diminished, but its importance as a transit and pedestrian corridor has grown.
 The roadway continues to carry substantial amount of freight, auto, and bus traffic.

-TriMet's Line 72 Killingsworth/82 serves the 82nd Avenue corridor and is the highest ridership bus line in TriMet's system6, and exceeds ridership on the Orange and Yellow Max light rail lines.
+in TriMet's system, and exceeds ridership on the Orange and Yellow Max light rail lines.
 However, unlike light rail transit, the bus runs in mixed traffic and is often delayed.
 Line 72 is a frequent service route connecting riders to major destinations, high-capacity transit lines (the new Division FX2 and the MAX Green, Blue, and Red Lines), and over 20 bus routes just in the corridor.
 It is a workhorse with high ridership all day and weekends and saw relatively high retention of riders during the pandemic.